 The biggest benefit of an electric tongue jack is the ease of use.
 Although the initial setup may require some hands-on work, you only have to press a button afterward.
 This makes setting up and taking down camp less of a workout.
 If you travel often, you’ll save lots of time and energy.

 Another awesome benefit of an electric trailer jack is that some come with a remote control to aid in leveling.
 And for others, you can set a specific height, which automatically raises/lowers to that height every time.

 Finally, an electric trailer jack comes with a manual crank as well.
 If you don’t have power or something fails with the electric components, you can still hitch and unhitch your trailer.

 - Full 18" stroke, weather-protected, soft-trigger switches with backlit panel, 3-sided high-output LED light system

 The Husky SuperBrute is designed with brute force in mind, as the name suggests!
 It can support up to 5,000 pounds.
 Just imagine having to use a manual crank jack to deal with that.
 The Brute takes only 60 seconds to travel 6 inches.
-Unless you are some mega bodybuilder (and even if you are) there is no way you can compete with speeds like that.
+Unless you are some mega bodybuilder (and even if you are), you cannot compete with speeds like that.

 This jack takes advantage of rolling friction instead of sliding friction.
-This design helps cut down on wear and tear on the motor so it lasts much longer.
+This design helps reduce wear and tear on the motor, so it lasts much longer.
 It also comes with a remote-control feature for easy leveling.
-It is weather protected but even comes with a storage cover so you can rest easy knowing it will work for years to come.
+It is weather protected but even comes with a storage cover, so you can rest easy knowing it will work for years.

 If you have a large, heavy trailer or use a weight-distribution hitch, the Husky SuperBrute electric trailer jack is an excellent choice!
 And though you would expect to pay an arm and a leg for such a great piece of engineering, the Brute is relatively affordable.